To the rooftops: Staggering snowfall in California mountains

 “I woke up this morning and there was another two-and-a-half feet on them,” he said.
 “It was kind of like Groundhog Day.”

+At David and Kelli Góra’s home in Big Bear Lake, the snow on the roof is now touching the snow on the ground.
+They shoveled a small area to let their dogs go outside, but are mostly hunkered down.

+“We’ve been through some big storms … but this is just unreal,” David Góra said.
+“I’ve never seen anything like it anywhere.”

-Another dumping of heavy snow in areas around Portland, Oregon, forced some school districts to close or hold remote classes on Wednesday.
-Over the past week, historic snowfall, ice and cold temperatures brought much of the city to a standstill, trapping drivers on roads and highways, paralyzing government services and leading to at least two suspected hypothermia deaths.
+Over the past week, historic snowfall, ice and cold temperatures brought much of Portland, Oregon, to a standstill, trapping drivers on roads and highways, paralyzing government services and leading to at least two suspected hypothermia deaths.

-While California grappled with wintry weather, forecasters warned a new, powerful weather system will affect most of the lower 48 states this week.
+While the West Coast grappled with wintry weather, forecasters warned a new, powerful weather system will affect most of the lower 48 states this week.
 Six to 12 inches (15 to 30 centimeters) of snow could eventually fall in upstate New York, Vermont and New Hampshire, meteorologist David Roth said.

 At the opposite end of the spectrum, record high temperatures were expected Wednesday along the Gulf Coast and into the Ohio Valley while the southern Plains to the mid-South braced for possible tornadoes Thursday, according to the National Weather Service.